IgniteUI/help-topics/topics/02_Controls/igEditors/08_igTimePicker/00_igTimePicker_Overview.md

 ### <a id="min-max-values"></a>Min/Max Values

 The `minValue` and `maxValue` options specify the minimum\maximum value, which can be displayed/entered in the time picker by the end user.
+These two options also define the range of items in the control dropdown list.